 Interestingly, and in conflict with the official guidelines for delayed introduction to solids at six months of age, strict PLW is also associated with an earlier introduction to solids.
 Regarding the effects of solid feeding method on the toddler’s eating behaviour, after adjustment for breastfeeding duration and age of introduction to solid food, toddlers who were weaned following a strict BLW style, with very little or no use of spoon feeding at all, were less food fussy and enjoyed food more.

-Looking at the estimated effect sizes of the significant differences; however, we can observe the magnitude of the differences found in the present are modest to minimal.
+Looking at the estimated effect sizes of the significant differences however, we can observe the magnitude of the differences found in the present are modest to minimal.
 The largest effects sizes (even though still moderate) are observed in comparisons regarding breastfeeding duration, maternal feeding practices, sources of information and types of first food given to the infants at the beginning of solid feeding introduction.
 When it comes to the consequences in toddlers’ eating behaviour and family food environment, although some of the differences are statistically significant, the effect sizes are very small.

 Studies looking at maternal characteristics associated with solid introduction methods to date focused on the controlling aspects of eating and feeding behaviour (Brown, 2015; Brown & Lee, 2011b, 2011c) such as pressure to eat, restriction and monitoring.
 By contrast, this study examined maternal feeding behaviour using the PSFQ, with moderate effect sizes identified for most behaviours.
 Using the PFSQ, we extended the range of parental feeding behaviours examined, and we revealed that mothers who are following a BLW approach are not only less controlling around feeding, but also used significantly less instrumental and emotional feeding.
 These behaviours are in line with a more responsive pattern of feeding that promotes reliance on internal cues (e.g. hunger) than external cues (e.g. eating as a response to an emotion or a reward) for appetite control.
 Previous studies have demonstrated that adopting some of the characteristics of parents following a, typically less responsive, PLW approach, such as feeding children in the absence of hunger, in response to specific emotions and encouraging them to consume larger amounts of food than desired, can jeopardize appetite regulation by teaching the child to ignore internal signs of satiety in the presence of food or in response to specific emotions (Birch & Doub, 2014; Birch, McPhee, Shoba, Pirok, & Steinberg, 1987; Campbell, Crawford, & Ball, 2006; Johnson & Birch, 1994).